Lilianada/Lilyslab/Content/archives/writings/the-strength-to-be-myself.md

 — the compliments are coming.
-— but so are the backhanded comments and side remarks.
+— but so are the backhanded comments and snide remarks.